RakeshTirumala/RakeshTirumala/README.md

 - 👋 Hi, I’m @RakeshTirumala
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning about machine learning and did few projects related to open-cv
+- 🌱 I’m currently learning about machine learning and did few projects.
-- 💞️ I’m looking to collaborate on ...
+-
 - 📫 How to reach me?
 Mail to rakeshhtirumala@gmail.com

 <!---